A. Y. Jackson: Professional career

-Jackson enjoyed painted Quebec and painted its varied landscape for many years.
+Jackson enjoyed painting landscapes from his native Quebec and did so for many years.
+Beginning in late February 1921, and for more than two decades, A.Y.
+Jackson explored the many topographies and villages of the Lower Saint Lawrence.
+He first visited Baie-Saint-Paul on the north shore in 1923.
 In his autobiography, he wrote:

 at first, in my painting, I was interested in the old farm houses, in the barns and the trees.
 Later it was snow that captured my attention; the sun and the wind continually changed its colours and texture.

 In 1932, Jackson depicted the Falconbridge smelter near Sudbury, in his painting Smoke Fantasy.
 He then began efforts at government lobbying, pleading in a letter to the minister of Lands and Forests William Finlayson to preserve from logging what became Killarney Provincial Park and Trout Lake.
 The latter was renamed O.S.A.
 Lake in honour of the Ontario Society of Artists which had taken it into trust.
 Jackson's efforts were rewarded with the naming of a lake after him on his 90th birthday.

 In 1938, Jackson visited the mine-site of the isolated Radium mine at Port Radium, Northwest Territories, in 1938.
 Jackson was a friend of prospector Gilbert LaBine, then the mine manager, and flew to the site with him, where he painted Radium Mine.

 During the Second World War, Jackson became one of the central figures in the development of the Canadian War Art Program in 1943.
 Working with the National Gallery of Canada, he played a pivotal role in organizing the largest public art project in Canadian history: the Sampson-Matthews silkscreen print program in 1942.

 Jackson left the Studio Building in 1955 with Lawren Harris mourning, in a letter from Vancouver, "Your moving from the Studio Building marks the end of an era, the one era of creative art that has the greatest significance for Canada...
 You were the real force and inspiration that led all of us into a modern conception that suited this country, and the last to leave the home base of operations."